SACRED SAGAS

 Help my unbelief: a meditation on Mark's lengthy version of the story of the father whose son had 'a spirit that kept him from speaking and hearing' (Mark 9:14-29).
 The story is pivotal in our understanding of what Jesus came to do.
 It assures us of his control over all things, including our issues today.
 It's story about the struggle with unbelief, a struggle most of us can identify with, and what Jesus said we should do about it.

 Off with your shoes, please.
-A theologian once claimed that, when reflection on the Trinity was holy ground and shoes were to come off.
 In this brief article I reflect on my favorite quotes about the Trinity and admit the mystery that underscores the greatness of the God and Father of Jesus Christ.

 Psalms and Prayer.
 Teach us to pray: The Psalms as Necessary Training Ground.
 The psalms are necessary to the life of prayer.
 The essay highlights some of the most meaningful lessons I learned about prayer--what I can and should bring into the presence of God.
 The lessons are rooted in personal experience and include the lesson of not dressing in my best when I pray.